-- You need to recognise that the government wants all schools to become extended schools and that the green paper envisages the integration of children's services, most likely on school sites.
-Consideration of how best to ensure flexibility of space for wider range of users that may change over time. - Consider possible joining up with ICT in the community; NOF sports funds; primary care trust capital strategies; local FE strategies; provision of children's centres, etc. - Consider all access issues.
+You need to recognise that the government wants all schools to become extended schools and that the green paper envisages the integration of children's services, most likely on school sites.
+Consideration of how best to ensure flexibility of space for wider range of users that may change over time.

+- Consider possible joining up with ICT in the community; NOF sports funds; primary care trust capital strategies; local FE strategies; provision of children's centres, etc. - Consider all access issues.
 By law, local authorities have to comply with the DDA, but there is a need to think about who will have access to the school, and how can that be encouraged, yet properly managed. - Consideration of what different community services will need e.g. a room with a sink for a health care worker; rooms for confidential discussion; rooms for childcare is there sufficient storage space for toys?
 Baby changing facilities? - Children's trusts will refocus the delivery of children's services towards better outcomes for all children and young people.
-Increasingly this will lead to more joined-up services, with multiagency workers co-located in schools, children's centres etc. Children's trusts may commission some children's services directly from schools, or from other agencies based in schools.
+Increasingly this will lead to more joined-up services, with multi-agency workers co-located in schools, children's centres etc. Children's trusts may commission some children's services directly from schools, or from other agencies based in schools.
 BSF plans should therefore take account of the potential future requirement for flexible use of accommodation, and the possibility that health workers, social care workers, Connexions etc. may be co-located with schools.
 It would also be useful to consider how in practice this role would relate to that of the local education partnership (LEP), which will take forward the development and delivery of investment plans.

-- 1. Dudley aspires to all schools becoming extended schools and - 2.
-Where supported by a robust needs analysis local schools will offer full service provision or a limited range of integrated services on a township basis.
+- 1. All schools in Dudley will offer extended provision by 2010. - 2.
+Where supported by a robust needs analysis, local schools will offer a broad range of provision or a limited range of integrated services which complements the range across the local area.